 Rearrangements to any facility that requires structural modification must be coordinated through Facilities Services.

+9. WSU encourages everyone to get vaccinated, as the approved vaccines have been shown to be safe and highly effective.

+WSU employees (faculty, administrative professional , civil service) may receive up to 2 hours of release time during their scheduled work period to receive each dose of the vaccine, provided the vaccination appointment is during said period.
+If additional time is necessary, it must be accounted for as sick leave, annual leave, comp time, leave without pay and/or flexible scheduling options.
+Employees must coordinate release time, time off or flexible schedule options with their supervisor.
+Student and hourly employees may use their accrued sick leave if they receive the vaccine during a regular scheduled work shift.

+WSU post-vaccination guidelines will continue to be updated.
+At this time, all mitigation strategies within this plan continue to apply regardless of vaccination status.
+For guidance regarding fully vaccinated individuals outside the workplace, see CDC resources.

 Researchers engaging in unsafe behaviors inconsistent with these guidelines or recommendations from cognizant local, state, and national public health authorities (which take precedence in the event of a conflict) or additional University Guidance (e.g., HRS directives), may be asked to suspend research until they can implement appropriate measures.
-Feedback can be provided to the Office of Research here.
+Feedback can be provided to HRS or the Office of Research.

 Prioritizing Research Projects